Romejanic/explosive-chickens-mod/README.md

 ## License Information

-This project is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), by installing this mod or browsing the source code you agree to the following terms:
+This project is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), by browsing or using the source code and assets of this mod you agree to the following terms:

 - BY: Credit must be given to me, the creator.
 - NC: Only non-commercial use of my work is permitted.
 Non-commercial means not primarily intended for or directed towards commercial advantage or monetary compensation.